How to configure your SAP applications for Single Sign-On

 Configuring the Actions Tab of the SAP GUI Scripting Window

 At authentication time, Enterprise SSO can fill the language and client name fields as defined in the SAP R/3 application model.
 These parameters must be declared in the Parameters tab of the application object.

-- To define error messages, click the Errors button:
+- To define error messages, click the Errors button in the Actions tab

 Error messages are detected by Enterprise SSO so that it can react when there is a password desynchronization problem, when there is a password change, or if the new password is refused by the SAP R/3 system.
 In addition to the pre-configured error messages, you can declare your own specific messages: